nextpyp/pyp/docs/guide/picking3d.rst

 .. note::

-    The trained models for each run will be saved as ``train/YYYYMMDD_HHMMSS/*.pth``
+    The trained models for each run will be saved in the project folder as ``train/YYYYMMDD_HHMMSS/*.pth``

 Model evaluation
 ----------------

-Once the model has been trained, it can be avaluated on the entire dataset:
+Once the model has been trained, it can be evaluated on the entire dataset:

 #.
 Click on :guilabel:`Particles Model` (output of the :badge:`Particle-Picking (train),badge-primary` block) and select :badge:`Particle-Picking (eval),badge-primary`